 A majority of the advantages and disadvantages of HMOs are geography based.
 The network you’re confined to is typically based on location.
 But the new tax reform may lead to an expansion of HMOs.
 According to The Hill, there may be a decentralization of patient services from regional hospitals to local markets.

 This decentralization, when combined with other factors is likely to lead to an increase in the use of HMOs.
 The proposed selling of health insurance across state lines will expand the use of HMO plans.
-These health plans will no longer be limited by a state’s boundaries, which increases there relevancy.
+These health plans will no longer be limited by a state’s boundaries, which increases their relevancy.

 Preferred Provider Organization (PPO)

 A Preferred Provider Organization is a type of health insurance that offers a network of healthcare providers, much like an HMO.
 Unlike an HMO, PPO plans give participants the freedom to seek care from any in or out of their network.
 For many individuals and families this the primary care doctor.

 To be clear, though, you will pay more out-of-pocket medical costs if want to you see an out-of-network provider.
 Even if your nonmember doctor accepts the PPO rate, your plan may make you pay an extra amount because the doctor isn’t a member of the plan.
 Similarly, under a PPO, participants don’t need a referral to receive care from a specialist or hospital.